danielcahli/data-science-learning/machine-learning-intermediate/README.md

 # Intermediate Machine Learning Projects

-This repository contains my solutions to the 7 exercises from the **Intermediate Machine Learning** course on Kaggle.
+This repository contains solutions to the exercises from the **Intermediate Machine Learning** course on Kaggle.
 Each exercise focuses on a key concept in practical machine learning, such as missing values, pipelines, and model tuning.

 ## Exercises Summary